AkashR-16/mp4ToText/README.md

 2. Follow the prompts to provide the path to the input MP4 file.

-3. After the script completes, the filtered text will be displayed and saved in a file named 'text.txt'.
+3. After the script completes, the filtered text will be displayed and saved in a file named `text.txt`.